smithfred/firefox-gnome-theme-3.26-layer/README.md

 * Use some additional stock icons.
 * Hide the tab bar when only one tab is open.
 * Use a white background for blank new tabs/windows.
+* CSD and number of window controls auto-detected (just need to select the Firefox version).

 This add-on is designed to sit alongside `firefox-gnome-theme`, and add to/ override it as necessary.